Kilt, Holyrood tartan

 Yes, it might be a good idea.
 No rumours, then.
 No secrets.
 But how?

 But you can also just start wearing it in public and take it step by step.
-People, with whom you are acquainted, will ask, of course, and you must tell them about your reasons why (comfort, variety, difference or simply that you like wearing it) and how you got the idea in the first place.
+People, with whom you are acquainted, will of course, when seeing you, ask and you must tell them about your reasons-why (comfort, variety, difference or simply that you like wearing it) and how you got the idea in the first place.
 You might have seen a man in a kilt in a street or on tv and found it looking good or comfortable, then given it a second thought, googled kilts and inspired by websites you have bought one and have started wearing it.

 Kilt at sunset